 Funds in flexible drawdown automatically converted to flexi-access drawdown on 6 April 2015.
 So, the option to take unlimited income withdrawals continued to be available to anyone who was previously in flexible drawdown.

-It is worth noting that the MPAA is also available from 6 April 2015 to members who had withdrawn all their funds from their flexible drawdown arrangement(s) before 6 April 2015.
+It is worth noting that the MPAA has also been available since 6 April 2015 to members who had withdrawn all their funds from their flexible drawdown arrangement(s) before 6 April 2015.

 The MPAA doesn’t apply to a dependent who saw their flexible drawdown arrangement convert to flexi-access drawdown on 6 April 2015.
-They will retain the standard annual allowance (£40,000 for 2016/17 tax year) unless they trigger the MPAA as a member in some other way, for example taking an uncrystallised funds pension lump sum from their own pension savings.
+They will retain the standard annual allowance (£40,000 for 2017/18 tax year) unless they trigger the MPAA as a member in some other way, for example taking an UFPLS from their own pension savings.
+You can find out more about the MPAA in our separate Money Purchase Annual Allowance FAQs.

 Members and dependents in capped drawdown can convert their existing arrangement to flexi-access drawdown if the scheme agrees and is able to operate the drawdown arrangement as flexi-access.
 They can do this by any one of the following actions: